-A co-op block is 15 weeks (or 10 weeks in summer) of full-time employment (35-40 hours per week).
+A co-op block is 14 weeks of full-time employment (35-40 hours per week).
 You may, in fact, work longer through RIT breaks and holidays, depending on your arrangement with your employer.
 Additional weeks are great experience, but cannot be pieced together to fulfill an additional block.

 Yes.
 RIT defines co-op as paid work.
 Wages vary by employer and by region, but the average for SE students is $20/hour.

 You and your employer must both complete online evaluation forms for each term you work.
 The Co-Op Office will email links to form toward the end of the term.

 After you and your employer submit online evaluations, you should arrange a meeting with your faculty co-op coach.
 Your coach will review the evaluations, and assign a pass/fail grade after meeting with you.

 For more information, please refer to Co-op Grading.